Southwest Flight 554 Bird Ingestion and Cockpit Smoke (N8830Q) — NTSB Final Report

 What Happened

-After the first officer pulled the engine fire switch, the captain reported the smoke began to rapidly dissipate.
-The aircraft landed and came to a full stop on the arrival runway for inspection by rescue personnel, then taxied to the gate under its own power.
-Passengers deplaned normally, and no injuries were reported.
+After the first officer pulled the engine fire switch, the smoke began to rapidly dissipate.
+The aircraft landed on runway 11/29 at MSY, came to a full stop for ARFF inspection, then taxied to the gate under its own power.
+All 139 occupants deplaned normally with no injuries reported.

 Aircraft and Operational Context